-For standard control applications using Phoenix Tribology's standard USLIM Serial Link Interface Module, the ADC resolution for both Control and Data Acquisition is 12 bit, with a maximum control output and sampling frequency of 12 bits.
+For standard control applications using Phoenix Tribology Ltd's standard SUPERSLIM Serial Link Interface Module, the ADC resolution for both Control and Data Acquisition is 12 bit, with a maximum control output and sampling frequency of 12 bits.

-For applications using Direct Digital Control of a motor via a.c. vector drive or a.c. servo motor amplifier, the control resolution will be that specified by the manufacturer of the drive.
+For applications using Direct Digital Control of a motor via d.c. thyristor drive, a.c. vector drive or a.c. servo motor amplifier, the control resolution will be that specified by the manufacturer of the drive.
 This is typically 16 bit.

-For high-speed data acquisition applications using Phoenix Tribology's standard HSD data acquisition card, the resolution is 16 bit.
+For high speed data acquisition applications using Phoenix Tribology Ltd's standard HSD PCI bus high speed data acquisition card, the resolution is 16 bit.